AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 This project is released under the MIT License, which allows free use, modification, and distribution while requiring attribution to the original author.

-**Visualization**
+**Visualisation**

 The strategy produces three key visualizations:

 Portfolio vs DJI Line Chart: Tracks total value of the portfolio against the Dow Jones index.

-Monthly Returns Heatmap: Visualizes monthly portfolio and DJI returns.
+Monthly Returns Heatmap: Visualises monthly portfolio and DJI returns.

 Distribution of Trade Returns: Shows the spread of individual trade returns.